 - Maintain or increase profit: To maintain or increase profit, you’ll need to get enough conversions to cover the cost of Facebook marketing.
 With this in mind, set a budget for your campaign that is enough to boost your reach but still be able to produce revenue.

 - Strengthen customer service: By opening up customer communication for sales and support on Facebook Messenger, you can foster a stronger relationship with prospects and customers.
 Facebook Messenger is a powerful tool for businesses of any size.
 It is fast, free, and a channel already used by billions of people.

-- Improve company value: To make your business more valuable, use Facebook as an avenue to nurture your relationship with existing customers and strengthen brand awareness to potential customers.
+- Improve company value: To make your business more valuable, use Facebook to nurture your relationship with existing customers and strengthen brand awareness to potential customers.
 Frequent posting of substantial content can help solidify your brand image online.

 - Evaluate performance: Numerous tools are available to track your progress on Facebook marketing.
 Your campaign performance is also a benchmark for how your business is faring.

 3. Engage With Facebook Groups